 This BLOCK uses the Google Cloud Speech API to convert speech from audio files into text.

-See Basic Guide > Hints > How to use the Cloud Speech API BLOCK for details on using the Cloud Speech API BLOCK.
+See Basic Guide > Hints > How to use the Speech recognition BLOCK for details on using the Speech recognition BLOCK.

 warning Note for Self-Service Plan users:

 The Google Cloud Speech API must be enabled to use this BLOCK.
 For details, refer to Basic Guide > Hints > Enabling Google APIs

 In order to effectively use this BLOCK, we suggest reading through Google’s Best Practices open_in_new guide for the Google Cloud Speech API.